Hereford Zone, Maryland

-Hereford High School, Parkton has the only agriscience program in the county along with Hereford Middle School.
-The school's mascot is the Bull, and the women's teams are called the "Lady Bulls".

-In the Hereford Zone, Prettyboy Reservoir covers an area of 206.5 sq/km behind the scenic Prettyboy Dam on the Gunpowder River.
+In the Hereford Zone, Prettyboy Reservoir covers an area of about 207 sq/km behind the scenic Prettyboy Dam on the Gunpowder River.

-The Hereford High School varsity football team (The "Bulls") is well known throughout the state of Maryland.
-The Bulls have won 3 state titles in 1997, 2001, and 2002.
-Much of this success is attributed to coach Steve Turnbaugh, who turned around a formerly downtrodden Hereford football program.

-Hereford High is also the host of the annual "Bull Run" Cross Country Invitational, run in the end of September, which is one of the largest East Coast cross country running events, attracting over 100 schools from surrounding states.
+Hereford High School is the host of the annual "Bull Run" Cross Country Invitational, run in the end of September, which is one of the largest East Coast cross country running events, attracting over 100 schools from surrounding states.
 The "grueling" course is noted for its hills, twists, turns, and a steep ravine known as "The Dip", all making for what has been called "The Toughest Three Miles in Cross-Country" by John Dye of DyeStat.

-Hereford Theatre has won numerous statewide awards through CAPPIES, including Best Musical 2005 for their production of Pippin.
-They received the award at the Hippodrome Theatre in Baltimore, MD.

-The Hereford Ladies Faire and Chamber Choir are also known as one of the best award-winning choirs in the county, consistently receiving 1's in adjudications year after year.